 Fulltone Custom Shop Supa-Trem2 Stereo Tremolo Pedal

-The Fulltone Custom Shop Supa-Trem2 tremolo pedal is a very unique looking effects pedal that packs in a lot of great features.
+The Fulltone Custom Shop Supa-Trem2 tremolo pedal is a unique looking effects pedal that packs in a lot of great features.
 If you're looking for the best tremolo pedal with tap tempo, then it's a toss-up with the Wampler Latitude.
-In any situation, the presence of tap tempo on this pedal will provide you with a great amount of customization when you produce your tones.
+In any situation, the presence of tap tempo on this pedal will provide you with a high amount of customization when you produce your tones.